This top-quality product did it all in our user testing; precision and impressive versatility make it a great choice.

 Smart tool featuring 175 settings with increments of 0.1 mm.
 Changes speed based on beard.
 Digital display is easy to read.
 Logs previous lengths used.
-Runs up to 50 minutes without cord.
+Runs up to 50 minutes without a cord.
 Easy to wash and clean.

 May lack power for dense, thick beards.
 Durable but heavier than most trimmers.